1/Monday

 3705 Pheasant Dr. in Rolling Meadows.

 Games and hospitality are in the spacious auditorium, with overflow space in the lobby.
+Every month, after the business meeting, we offer exciting, engaging workshops just for the kids while you enjoy the main meeting.
 The speaker event is in the Card Room.
-A Parents-Kids Play Room is available after the Mensa Test.
+Park in the NW lot behind the building and use Entrance K (near inner corner).
 Please note that we have this venue only until midnight, so plan accordingly.
-This gathering is open to the general public.
+This gathering is open to the public.
 So if you’re interested in learning more about Chicago Mensa, come join us.
 There is an admissions fee to help cover costs (major credit cards accepted).
 Members, RSVP via Meetup to let your friends know you’re going to be there.

 Test: